4GeeksAcademy/blog/blog/what-is-a-coding-bootcamp.md

 excerpt: ""
 template: "post"
 title: "What is a coding bootcamp?"
+excerpt: "Enhance your coding skills and jumpstart your career with our intensive coding bootcamp.
+Join a diverse community of learners and receive hands-on, project-based training from industry professionals."

 ---

-A coding bootcamp is a focused course that teaches crucial skills and gives candidates for careers in the computer and information technology industries real-world training.
+A [coding bootcamp](https://4geeksacademy.com/us/index) is a focused course that teaches crucial skills and gives candidates for careers in the computer and information technology industries real-world training.
 By concentrating on the hard skills that businesses want, coding bootcamps reduce the time and cost needed to acquire a typical college degree.
 Bootcamps can therefore offer a faster route to a fulfilling technical career.

 Many companies are looking for qualified, tech-savvy workers these days to improve the functionality of their systems, software, and apps.
 For those with a history in coding, including both workers who are new to the field and seasoned professionals looking for a change in careers, these needs have created new options.

-Learners can obtain the crucial skills that organizations require through a coding bootcamp without spending excessive time and money on a traditional education.
+Learners can obtain the crucial skills that organizations require through a [coding bootcamp](https://4geeksacademy.com/us/coding-campus/coding-bootcamp-miami) without spending excessive time and money on a traditional education.

-## Coding Bootcamp vs Computer Science Degree (Coding bootcamp advantages)
+## Coding Bootcamp vs Computer Science Degree

 A broad college major, computer science is composed of a variety of theoretical, applied, and specialized subjects.
 While computer theory and history are important, coding bootcamps give students the chance to concentrate on skills that are relevant to the workforce, particularly the most popular programming languages and frameworks.